tychosoft/moderncli/FEATURES.md

 statically configured command line parsing objects and a method to generate help text.
 Support for a kind of golang init() thru init\_t also introduced.

+## array.hpp

+Enhanced and interoperable tycho templates of std::array and std::vector with some additional methods, some methods found in C++20 and later for C++17, and offering an offset option.

 ## atomics.hpp

 Atomic types and lockfree data structures and features.
 This includes lockfree